paul-schultz/project_euler/problems/05/smallest_multiple.md

     }
   }
 ```
 From over 25 to just 12 lines of code.
-While it is an improvement aethetically, it did take my function much longer to execute, like 20 seconds longer to complete both test cases.
-However this function has added functionality because it can in theory find the lowest multiple of any range of numbers, not just for 20.
-So that is a decent tradeoff in my opinion, plus taking the original function and thinking about how I can simplify it was fun mental exercise.
+While it is an improvement aesthetically, it did take my function much longer to execute, like 20 seconds longer to complete both test cases.
+However, what this function lacks in speed it has gained in utility because it can find the lowest multiple of any range of numbers, not just for 20.
+So that is a decent tradeoff in my opinion.
+Plus taking the original function and thinking about how I can simplify it was a fun mental exercise.
 My final passing test cases look like this:
 ```
 test('The smallest multiple of 1 through 10 is 2520', () => {
     expect(smallestMultiple(10)).toBe(2520);
 });

-test('The smallest multiple of 1 thorugh 20 is 232792560', () => {
+test('The smallest multiple of 1 through 20 is 232792560', () => {
     expect(smallestMultiple(20)).toBe(232792560);
 });
 ```